lee212/simpleazure/docs/azure_quickstart_templates.rst

 its description such as date, description, and github username of the template.

-``get_templates()`` provides listing all templates which is also based on the diretory name and the meta-data like:
+``get_templates()`` provides listing all templates which is also based on the diretory name and the metadata like:

 :